ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d2 - a - Functions Advanced.md

 - JavaScript is a programming language with `first-class functions` (functions are treated like any other variable)
   - a function can be assigned as a value to a variable
-  - a function can be passed as an argument to other functions
+  - a function can be passed as an argument to another function
   - a function can be returned by another function

 > example "a function can be passed to other functions": `forEach()`